 Polar bears are some of the coolest creatures on the planet, and they live in some of the coldest places on Earth.
 Each year on February 27 we celebrate these magnificent creatures on International Polar Bear Day.
 The day was established by Polar Bears International, an organization devoted to preserving polar bears and the sea ice they depend on, to draw global attention to the plight of these magnificent mammals.

-Why We Love International Polar Bear Day
+Why International Polar Bear Day is Important

 A. Polar Bears aren’t actually white